How do university applications work? QTAC explained

 Your child may still receive an offer at a later date.
 Not everyone who is made an offer enrols, so places may become available.

-If they don’t receive an offer in any of the QTAC rounds, contact us and ask about other pathways to study.
+If they don’t receive an offer in any of the QTAC rounds, encourage them to contact us and ask about other pathways to study.